jdohertydev/maison_lavaux/TESTING.md

 - Deleted products via the admin panel.
 - Confirmed deleted products are removed from the storefront and search results.
 - Verified a confirmation prompt prevents accidental deletion.

 **Result:** PASS

+##### User Story: Manage Product Visibility
+**Manual Tests:**
+- Toggled product visibility in the admin panel.
+- Verified hidden products do not appear on the storefront.
+- Checked success messages after visibility updates.

+**Result:** PASS

+##### User Story: Assign Products to Categories
+**Manual Tests:**
+- Assigned categories to products in the admin panel.
+- Confirmed products display under the correct categories on the storefront.

+**Result:** PASS